Dental Crowns in Mission Viejo

 - To cover a dental implant or attach a bridge

-Dental Crown Treatment with Dr. Milner
+Dental Crown Treatment Process

 The crown placement process is performed over two visits to our dental office.
 During the first visit, Dr. Milner will prepare your tooth to ensure the proper fit for the crown.
 He will apply a topical numbing substance to numb the treatment area.
 Next, Dr. Milner will reduce the size of your tooth and then make an impression of your tooth or teeth where the crown will reside.
 This mold is then sent out to our dental laboratory to create your permanent crown.
 A temporary crown will be placed until your permanent one is ready.